synadia-io/rethink_connectivity/02-getting-started-with-jetstream/README.md

-# Getting started with JetStream
+# Episode 2: Getting started with JetStream